Pixel-Dynasty-Development/base-repo/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 about: Something isn't working as expected.
 title: "[BUG] - "
 labels: bug
-assignees: ''
+assignees: ""
 type: Bug
 ---

 **1. Describe the bug**\
-*`A clear and concise description of what the bug is.`*
+_`A clear and concise description of what the bug is.`_

 ```

 ```

 \
 **2. Steps to Reproduce**

 <pre>
 Please list the steps to follow to see the bug:
 <em>1.
 Go to '...'